gctools-outilsgc/apache-solr-search/README.md

 [Apache Solr](http://lucene.apache.org/solr/guide/--)

-...This is the main engine that will index the contents and store in the elgg-core directory within the data folder.
+⋅⋅⋅This is the main engine that will index the contents and store in the elgg-core directory within the data folder.
 Solr must have access to this core in order to store index and log warnings and errors.
 The configuration file is located within the solr-configuration-files directory.

 [Docker Community Edition](https://docs.docker.com/install/linux/docker-ce/ubuntu/#prerequisites)

-...This instance has been configured to run inside a Docker container that contains all the dependencies and libraries that are used.
+⋅⋅⋅This instance has been configured to run inside a Docker container that contains all the dependencies and libraries that are used.
 The Dockerfile can be found in docker-configuration-files.

 [Kubernetes](https://kubernetes.io/docs/home/?path=users&persona=app-developer&level=foundational)

-...Still in process to be worked on, but there are configuration files for Kubernetes deployment developed, it can be found in the kubernetes-configuration-files directory.
+⋅⋅⋅Still in process to be worked on, but there are configuration files for Kubernetes deployment developed, it can be found in the kubernetes-configuration-files directory.

 ## Specifications and Dependencies